glenn-mcguinness/gene_machine/README.md

 - [Li et al. 2016](https://bit.ly/2WJtnJI)
 - [Ohashi-Ito et al. 2010](https://bit.ly/2Txs0vk)

+## Proposal

+The proposal for our project can be found in the [project proposal](https://github.com/glenn-mcguinness/gene_machine/blob/master/project_proposal.md) markdown file.

 ## Directory

 Our project is organized in subdirectories for different components related to data, writing, analysis, etc...